Quick Answer

 This is the most common and most costly mistake.
 A floor scrubber too large for your aisles is worthless, and one too small for your open areas is just wasteful.
 This is where you decide between the two most popular types of automatic floor scrubbers.

-• Ride-On Scrubbers: Where large, open spaces like warehouses, distribution centers, or airport terminals (>50,000 sq. ft.) exist, a ride-on machine is an efficiency necessity.
+- Ride-On Scrubbers: Where large, open spaces like warehouses, distribution centers, or airport terminals (>50,000 sq. ft.) exist, a ride-on machine is an efficiency necessity.
 Increased productivity is astounding, with a single operator cleaning vast areas in minutes that would take hours otherwise.
 My warehouse customers often say these machines cut their cleaning time in half.
+In general, walk-behind scrubbers clean approximately 15,000–30,000 sq.ft. per hour, while ride-on floor scrubbers can achieve cleaning rates of 50,000–100,000 sq.ft. per hour, depending on machine size and floor conditions.

 The Key Measurement: Your initial concern here is cleaning path width, in inches.
 The broader the path, the fewer passes you’ll have to make across your floor.
 For large spaces, a ride-on is non-negotiable.
 When you’re comparing models, you’ll see options from various brands.
 For instance, manufacturers like LVTONG offer a range of cleaning path widths, so you can specifically match a model like their V6 Ride-On Floor Scrubber to your exact aisle dimensions.